zap8600/wallop/README.md

-# wasixbrowser
+# wallop
-WASIX polyfill functions for the browser
+Kernel for running WASI(X) applications in the browser, implemented in Javascript.